A Novel Approach to Predictive Accuracy Testing in Nested Environments: Empirical Size and Power

-This is in complete agreement with our earlier theoretical power analysis (see (\ref{eq:22})) where we showed that holding all else constant the power of the test statistic is at its peak under $\lambda_{2}^{0}=0.5 \tau_{0}+0.5$.
-Thus the empirical sizes peaking for $\lambda_{2}^{0}$ in the vicinity of $0.5 (0.5)+0.5=0.75$ and $0.5(0.8)+0.5=0.90$ highlight the size vs power trade-offs that will characterise this average based test statistic.
-Regarding the unadjusted statistics $\overline{{\cal S}}_{T}({\bm \tau_{0}=\bf 0.5};\lambda_{2}^{0})$ and $\overline{{\cal S}}_{T}({\bm \tau_{0}=\bf 0.8};\lambda_{2}^{0})$ we note a tendency for them to be undersized (e.g. empirical sizes in the vicinity of 8\% under $\tau_{0}=0.5$ and 6\% under $\tau_{0}=0.8$) and this undersizeness deteriorating as $\lambda_{2}^{0} \rightarrow 1$ and $\phi_{1}$ near 1.
-This behaviour conforms with the intuition that estimation noise caused by the estimation of parameters that are zero in the population pushes the test statistic too much to the left, a feature that was the key motivation behind Clark and West's adjustment to the DM statistic.
-Note for instance that these distortions are substantially dampened when the test statistic is implemented with smaller magnitudes of $\lambda_{2}^{0}$ for which it shows good to excellent size control.
+An exception to this is when $\lambda_{2}^{0}\approx 0.5 \ \tau_{0}+0.5 (\approx 0.9 \ here)$ under which it shows a tendency to overreject the null hypothesis in smaller samples.
+This is in complete agreement with our earlier theoretical power analysis where we showed that holding all else constant the power of the test statistic must peak under $\lambda_{2}^{0}=0.5 \tau_{0}+0.5$.
+Thus the empirical sizes peaking for $\lambda_{2}^{0}$ in the vicinity of $0.5(0.8)+0.5=0.90$ highlight the size vs power trade-off that will characterise this average based test statistic.

+Regarding the unadjusted statistic $\overline{{\cal S}}_{T}({\tau_{0}=0.8};\lambda_{2}^{0})$ we can note a tendency to underreject (e.g. empirical sizes in the vicinity of 7\% under $\tau_{0}=0.8$) and this undersizeness deteriorating as $\lambda_{2}^{0} \rightarrow 1$ and $\phi_{1}$ gets closer to 1.
+This behavior conforms with the intuition that estimation noise caused by the estimation of parameters that are zero in the population pushes the test statistic too much to the left, a feature that was the key motivation behind Clark and West's adjustment to the DM statistic.
+Note for instance that these distortions are substantially dampened when the test statistic is implemented with smaller magnitudes of $\lambda_{2}^{0}$ for which it shows good to excellent size control.\\
-Tables 8-9 and 11-12 replicate the analysis under conditional heteroskedasticity (omitted vs Newey-West corrected) for $\tau_{0}=0.5$ and $\tau_{0}=0.8$ respectively.

-We note that omitting the presence of conditional heteroskedasticity leads to substantial spurious over-rejections of the null while the Newey-West corrected versions of the two statistics are again able to efficiently correct these distortions by bringing the empirical sizes close to their nominal counterparts. \\

 {\it \textbf{Empirical Power}} \\